COVID-19 UPDATE: US MED continues to operate during regular business hours.

 Living with diabetes can be hard enough.
 You shouldn’t have to worry about sticking yourself with needles multiple times a day.
 Instead, ask your doctor about Continuous Glucose Monitoring (or CGM).
 These systems are composed of a small sensor and transceiver device that constantly monitor your blood sugar levels.
-To learn more about CGM and discover if it is right for you, read this article.
+To learn more about how CGMs work and discover if it is right for you, read this article.

 US Med has a number of CGM devices to sell, but you may still be confused about the different manufacturers.
 What are the top suppliers for CGM devices, you may be wondering?
-If this is the case continue reading, for in today’s article we will discuss Dexcom, Abbott, and Eversense, the top suppliers for CGM.
+If this is the case continue reading; in this article we will discuss Dexcom, Abbott, and Eversense, the top suppliers for CGM.